Virtual-Domain-driven-design/domain-driven-design-heuristics/_guiding-heuristics/eventstorming-one-facilitator-for-every-15-participants.md

 # Short description

-For a Big Picture EventStorming, we can have around 20-30+ people per wall - but even an experienced facilitator will have a hard time noticing subtleties, body language and tonal nuances, when there are more than 2-3 conversations going on at the same time.
-This limits the group size per facilitator to ~15.
+For a Big Picture EventStorming, we can have around 20-30+ people per wall - but even an experienced facilitator will have a hard time noticing subtleties, body language and tonal nuances when more than 2-3 conversations are going on at the same time.
+Limit the group size per facilitator to ~15.
 For larger groups, it is advisable to add co-facilitators to help with the things happening behind your back.

 # Examples